16 January 2017

-This inaugural workshop aims specifically at discussions in the area of art theft and vandalism.
-The following two workshops will focus on art fraud (January 2017, London) and looting and iconoclasm (June 2017, Berlin, Ministry of Finance).
+Following the success of the first workshop, this second workshop aims specifically at discussions in the area of art fraud and forgeries.
+The following (third) workshop will focus on looting and iconoclasm (June 2017, Berlin, Ministry of Finance).

 The proposed network not only aims at bringing the different players together, but also establishes a communication platform that will ensure their engagement beyond the three workshops.
-Organisations invited to the workshop include: Metropolitan Police, Carabinieri, Interpol, Europol, The Art Loss Register, Art Recovery International, Private Policing Sector, Historic England, Artists, Insurance Sector, Clerics, Journalists, Association of Chiefs of Police, MPs, Academics from various disciplines, Art Dealers and many more.
+Organisations invited to the 2nd workshop include: The Association for Research into Crimes against Art (ARCA), Metropolitan Police, German Police (LKA Berlin), Hong Kong Police, Europol, Authenticators and Art Experts, The Art Loss Register, Art Recovery International, Private Policing Sector, Victoria and Albert Museum (Security), National Gallery, Historic England, Artists/Forgers, Insurance Sector, Journalists, Association of Chiefs of Police, MPs, Academics from various disciplines, Art Dealers and many more.